susestudio/studio-help/200_create/300_howto/100_general.md

 # General

-In this section we explain howtos that are not specific to any template or target but to all of them.
-You'll see that most of them are related to firstboot scripts.
+In this section we explain howtos that are not specific to any template or target but apply to all of them.
+Most relate to firstboot scripts.

 * This will become a table of contents (this text will be scraped).
 {:toc}